top of page

 Kandooma Thila, South Male Atoll

-This massive, teardrop-shaped pinnacle rises from the seafloor to just 10 metres (30 feet) below the surface, with a bottom depth of around 30 metres (100 feet).
+This teardrop-shaped pinnacle rises from the seafloor to just 10 metres (30 feet) below the surface, with a bottom depth of around 30 metres (100 feet).
 This mid-channel position subjects the site to powerful currents that can be challenging to navigate, requiring intermediate to advanced skills.
 However, it is precisely these conditions that attract such an incredible array of marine life, from playful sea turtles and graceful eagle rays to nurse sharks and even tiger sharks.
 In the nooks and crannies that dot the site, tiny banded boxer shrimp and larger lobsters find refuge, meaning there’s always something unique to discover.

 Eco-friendly dive resort in South Male Atoll